 We conduct annual Supplier Scorecards to engage suppliers on traceability and verification; certification; policy and implementation; grievance management; and transparency.
 PepsiCo has engaged with suppliers through 1:1 meetings and webinars on NDPE IRF initiatives.
 To support the goals in our Palm Oil Strategy, in 2021 PepsiCo integrated the IRF into our supplier scorecard process.
 Reporting and performance against NDPE IRF will make up half of the total supplier score, encouraging ongoing improvement against the IRF and guiding how we support suppliers in delivering our shared NDPE targets (available at https://ndpe-irf.net/).
-The average supplier performance score improved by approximately 3%, increasing from 73.8% in 2020 to 77.3% in 2021.
-86% of suppliers were in compliance, which reflects the percentage of suppliers that reported their NDPE profiles.
-By 2022, we aim to have 100% of our suppliers reporting their NDPE profiles.
+The average supplier performance score improved by approximately 2%, increasing from 2021 to 2022.
+By 2025, we aim to have 100% of our suppliers reporting their NDPE profiles.
 The grievance mechanism provides continuous monitoring for our agricultural supply chain.
 We engage our direct suppliers to: Validate the allegations; Demonstrate the importance in addressing concerns; Understand corrective action steps; Influence those actions, and Monitor progress towards completion.
-At the end of 2021, 36 grievances were registered, including legacy grievances.
-Most of the concerns relate to palm oil production in Southeast Asia.
-11 of the grievances have been closed, five were deemed "out-of-scope", and 20 remain open.
+At the end of 2022, 8 grievances were registered in our system related to palm oil production in Brazil, Indonesia, Malaysia, and Papua New Guinea.
+We continue to engage with suppliers, peers and others to make progress.